The true story of a poet and her flock of chickens.

 Chickens were Luce’s emotional pillar during her life of poverty, sickness, and seclusion.
 Her tribute to her hens was commissioning two gravestones for them after their passing.
 The letters on one headstone read Ada Queetie and Beauty Linna, along with their time of death, age, and a stanza of poetry.
 The second, stouter gravestone is dedicated to Luce’s chicken companion, T. T. Pinky.
 Luce’s final wish was to buried beside her companions at her homestead, however, the executor of her estate decided against the plan.
 Everyday admirers of Luce leave behind chicken tokens of appreciation resembling her “Poor Little Hearts,” at her graveside located at the West Tisbury Village Cemetery.

 As a writer, I collage fragments of history, poetry, and memoir.
 The events, literature, and people I find most compelling are those lost within historical documents waiting to be discovered.
 My current subject is the poet Nancy Luce.
 Luce, although a notable figure on the island of Martha’s Vineyard during her lifetime (1814-1890), is now an obscure folk character.
-Her contribution to literature is undervalued and I am working on a creative nonfiction book that describes two lives separated by over a century.
-My manuscript in progress titled Poor Little Hearts reflects upon personal experiences and draws parallels between Luce and myself.
+Her contribution to literature is undervalued and I am working on a creative nonfiction book that reveals an extraordinary creative life that has been conceal for over a century.